stucco/auto-labeled-corpus/README.md

 # Generating (and Evaluating) Models from Corpus

-The `learning` directory contains scripts to generate a model from the tagged corpus, and then evaluate this model.
+The `src/python/learning` directory contains scripts to generate a model from the tagged corpus, and then evaluate this model.

 This implementation is using [Apache OpenNLP](https://opennlp.apache.org)